Transitivity in wreath products with symmetric groups: Application to projective planes

 If $n$ is a prime power, then there exists a projective plane of order or $n$.
-In this case, the non-existence of a 2-design in $C_{n-1} \wr S_n$ implies the non-existence of a projective plane of order $n-1$.
-Similarly, if $n-1$ is a prime power, then the non-existence of a 2-design in $C_{n-1} \wr S_n$ implies the non-existence of a projective plane of order $n$.
-Note that it is possible that there exist 2-designs of index 1 in $C_{n-1} \wr S_n$ that do not come from the construction of Proposition~\ref{pro:iterative_construction}.
-In this case, Theorem~\ref{thm:nonexistence projective planes} does not apply.
+In this case, the non-existence of a $2$-design in $C_{n-1} \wr S_n$ implies the non-existence of a projective plane of order $n-1$.
+Similarly, if $n-1$ is a prime power, then the non-existence of a $2$-design in $C_{n-1} \wr S_n$ implies the non-existence of a projective plane of order $n$.
+We summarise our findings in the following corollary.

+\begin{corollary} Let $q$ be a prime power.
+If there is no $2$-design of index~$1$ in $C_{q-1} \wr S_q$, then there is no finite projective plane of order~$q-1$.
+If there is no $2$-design of index~$1$ in $C_{q} \wr S_{q+1}$, then there is no finite projective plane of order~$q+1$. \end{corollary}

+Note that it is possible that there exist $2$-designs of index $1$ in $C_{n-1} \wr S_n$ that do not come from the construction of Proposition~\ref{pro:iterative_construction}.
+In this case, Theorem~\ref{thm:nonexistence projective planes} cannot rule out the existence of a finite projective plane.
 More detailed analysis of the structure of transitive sets in $C_{n-1} \wr S_n$ is needed to explore this connection further.